-Watching Italian TV shows is a fantastic way to practice, because you can do ALL the following things at once:
+Watching Italian TV shows is a fantastic way to practice, because you can do ALL these things at once:

-- Train yourself to understand native speakers better by listening to realistic conversations.
+• Train yourself to understand native speakers by listening to realistic conversations.

 However, there are a few things to watch out for.